oicr-gsi/robust-paper/response-to-reviewers.md

 > conclusions).
 If software is not thrown away, it frequently needs to
 > be updated - e.g. to accomodate changes in input file types.
 This
-> maintenance task often falls on people who are not the original a> uthor.
+> maintenance task often falls on people who are not the original
+> author.
 If software does not have adequate documentation, it will be
 > harder to maintain (either by the original author or by others).

-We've promoted documentation to a full rule.
+We've promoted documentation to a full rule by merging the README and Usage rules into one and explicitly mentioning other types of documentation with appropriate references.

 >    Good software development practice
 >